kidonng/plug.fish/README.md

 ### Migrating from Fisher

+Fish plug should provide the same compatibility as Fisher.
 The biggest differences between Fish plug and Fisher are Git based installation and absence of `fish_plugins`, the latter can be simulated with `plug list --source`.

 Fish plug should be able to directly install plugins from a `fish_plugins` file: